Probabilistic Representation and Approximation for Coupled Systems of Variational Inequalities: Link with coupled systems of variational inequalities

 \textbf{Proof.} Fix $n\in\N$.
-The continuity of $v^n$ follows from similar arguments as in the proof of Lemma 2.1 in \cite{ppr97}.
-According to the representations detailed in the proof of Proposition \ref{PropRepresU}, the viscosity property of $v^n$ fits in the framework of Theorem 4.1 in \cite{ppr97}, up to the comparison theorem for BSDE, which is replaced by Theorem 2.5 in Royer \cite{roy06}. \ep
+The continuity of $v^n$ follows from similar arguments as in the proof of Lemma 2.1 in Pardoux et al. (1997).
+According to the representations detailed in the proof of Proposition \ref{PropRepresU}, the viscosity property of $v^n$ fits in the framework of Theorem 4.1 in Pardoux et al. (1997), up to the comparison theorem for BSDE, which is replaced by Theorem 2.5 in Royer (2006). \ep